-2021, an amount of \$925,000 is included various roof replacements and/or major repairs to outdoor public restrooms and picnic shelters (\$225,000); replacement of fire and security systems at historic sites, nature centers, and maintenance facilities including the addition of freeze and water monitoring sensors to several historic sites (\$100,000); replacement of windows, doors, and siding at picnic shelters, outdoor restrooms, and historic sites (\$175,000); replacement of HVAC equipment at nature centers, visitor centers, and maintenance shops (\$225,000) and the stabilization or repairs of buildings at properties conferred to the Park Authority (\$200,000).
+3. Parks - Building/Structures Reinvestment (Countywide): This is a continuing project to address Park Authority infrastructure replacement and upgrades at non-revenue producing parks, including roof, plumbing, electrical, lighting, security/fire systems, sprinklers and HVAC replacement.
+The facilities maintained include, but are not limited to rental properties, historic properties, nature centers, maintenance facilities, sheds, shelters and office buildings.
+Park priorities are based on the assessment of current repair needs including safety and health issues, facility protection, facility renewal and improved services.
+This program also provides for emergency repairs associated with the stabilization of newly acquired structures and the preservation of park historic sites.
+In FY 2022, an amount of \$925,000 is included various roof replacements and/or major repairs to outdoor public restrooms and picnic shelters (\$200,000); replacement of fire and security systems at historic sites, nature centers, and maintenance facilities including the addition of freeze and water monitoring sensors to several historic sites (\$125,000); replacement of windows, doors, and siding at picnic shelters, outdoor restrooms, and historic sites (\$150,000); replacement of HVAC equipment at nature centers, visitor centers, and maintenance shops (\$250,000) and the stabilization or repairs of buildings at properties conferred to the Park Authority (\$200,000).

-- 4. Parks Grounds Maintenance (Countywide): This is a continuing project to provide for routine mowing and other grounds maintenance, as well as arboreal services.
+4. Parks - Grounds Maintenance (Countywide): This is a continuing project to provide for routine mowing and other grounds maintenance, as well as arboreal services.
 Arboreal services are provided in response to Park staff and citizens' requests and include pruning, removal and inspections of tree health within the parks.
 There has been a rise in staff responses to requests for the inspection and removal of hazardous or fallen trees within the parks and those that may pose a threat to private properties.
-In FY 2021, an amount of \$476,000 is provided to fund annual requirements for grounds maintenance at non-revenue supported parks. - 5.
-Parks Infrastructure/Amenities Upgrades (Countywide): This is a continuing project to provide improvements and repairs to park facilities and amenities including tennis courts, picnic shelters, bridges and parking lots.
+In FY 2022, an amount of \$476,000 is provided to fund annual requirements for grounds maintenance at non-revenue supported parks.

+- 5. Parks Infrastructure/Amenities Upgrades (Countywide): This is a continuing project to provide improvements and repairs to park facilities and amenities including tennis courts, picnic shelters, bridges and parking lots.
 In addition, funding provides for annual maintenance and storm related repairs to 334 miles of trails.
-In FY 2021 an amount of \$815,000 is included for trail maintenance, infrastructure and amenities upgrades.

-- 6. Parks Preventative Maintenance and Inspections (Countywide): This is a continuing project to address routine repairs in non-revenue producing Park Authority buildings, structures and equipment.
+In FY 2022 an amount of \$815,000 is included for trail maintenance, infrastructure and amenities upgrades. - 6.
+Parks Preventative Maintenance and Inspections (Countywide): This is a continuing project to address routine repairs in non-revenue producing Park Authority buildings, structures and equipment.
 This maintenance includes the scheduled inspection and operational maintenance of HVAC, plumbing, electrical, security and fire alarm systems.
 Funding is critical in order to prevent the costly deterioration of facilities due to lack of preventative maintenance.
 Equipment maintenance includes routine and preventative maintenance on operating equipment such as mowers, tractors, utility vehicles and heavy construction equipment.
-In FY 2021, an amount of \$484,000 is included for preventive maintenance and inspections for over 556,771 square feet at non-revenue supported Park Authority structures and buildings. - 7.
+In FY 2022, an amount of \$484,000 is included for preventive maintenance and inspections for over 556,771 square feet at non-revenue supported Park Authority structures and buildings. - 7.
 Sportsplex Study (Countywide): \$300,000 has been approved to support a comprehensive analysis and feasibility study associated with a County Sportsplex Facility.
 The Sportsplex study will include the potential for both indoor and outdoor sports facilities at multiple locations within the County.
 The feasibility study will be conducted working with the Sports Tourism Task Force.
-The tasks which will be performed as part of the study include: strategic objectives analysis, market analysis, national and regional benchmarking, facility programming and site selection recommendations, and the development of an Organizational Plan, Operations Plan, and Financial Plan, including, economic impact models.
+The tasks which will be performed as part of the study include strategic objectives analysis, market analysis, national and regional benchmarking, facility programming and site selection recommendations, and the development of an Organizational Plan, Operations Plan, and Financial Plan, including, economic impact models.